🔨📦🎙️_(:3」∠)_💦

 Put the cork boards onto the floor

 So I covered the floor with the sheet and put some cork boards on it.
-It stopped resonating as a result.
+It incredibly stopped resonating as a result.

 The cork boards set on the floor